Roddy Piper: Death

 On July 24, 2015, Piper appeared as a guest on The Rich Eisen Show.
 He had trouble collecting his thoughts and staying focused, often rambling and not answering Eisen's questions.

-Seven days later on July 31, 2015, Piper died in his sleep at the age of 61 at his summer residence in Hollywood, California.
+One week later on July 31, 2015, Piper died in his sleep at the age of 61 at his summer residence in Los Angeles, California.
 His death certificate cites a cardiopulmonary arrest caused by hypertension, listing a pulmonary embolism as a contributing factor; TMZ reported this as a heart attack caused by the embolism.
 Piper's long-time friend Bruce Prichard revealed on his podcast that he received a voicemail from Piper the night of his death.
-In the message, Piper indicated that he had not been feeling well and that he would be going to sleep it off.
-Hulk Hogan later revealed that Piper had left him a voice mail that he discovered following his death in which Piper said that he was "walking with Jesus".

 News of his death broke minutes before the Hall of Heroes dinner to cap off the Mid-Atlantic Wrestling Legends FanFest in Charlotte, North Carolina, where about 600 current and former wrestling personalities and fans had gathered.
 He received a ten-bell salute after the planned salute to fellow former professional wrestler Dusty Rhodes, who had died the previous month.
 Another ten-bell salute was given at the beginning of the August 3, 2015, episode of Raw.

 WWE CEO Vince McMahon said, "Roddy Piper was one of the most entertaining, controversial and bombastic performers ever in WWE, beloved by millions of fans around the world.
 I extend my deepest condolences to his family."
 Film director John Carpenter said, "Devastated to hear the news of my friend Roddy Piper's passing today.
 He was a great wrestler, a masterful entertainer and a good friend."

 In an HBO Real Sports interview conducted by Piper in 2003, he had predicted that he was "not going to make 65" because of his poor health, and that he made his 2003 return to WWE because he could not access his pension fund until reaching the age of 65.

-Toombs was cremated and his ashes laid to rest at Crescent Grove Cemetery in Tigard, Oregon.
+Piper was cremated and his ashes interred at Crescent Grove Cemetery in Tigard, Oregon.